kaskelso/interview_prep/readings/summarize.md

 Where x i ∈ Tt is a specific tranasaction at Tt, r (x i ) is the rank of the transaction according to PKt (+|x i ) (probability it is fraud given the transaction), k is maximum number of transactions that can be checked daily.
 Basically, transactions become alerts at time t if risk score is 1 to number can be checked daily.

+Then they model feedback (labeled data) as:

+Ft = {(x i , y i ) s.t. x i is from cards(At )}

+Bascially, number of feedbacks depends of set of k controlled cards at At.

+Next they assume a constant latency

+Dt −δ = {(x i , y i ), x i ∈ Tt −δ}.

+Is this where all non-disputed transactions are labeled as geninune after some time period.
+So if δ is 2 at day 10 we get labels from day 8.

+Next there is alert precision

+Pk (t) = |TPk (t)| / k

+This is the proportion of fraud in the alerts.
+But it is more accurate to reframe as cards, since multiple alerts can be from the same card:

+CPk (t) = |C+t | / k

+|C+t | is the set of correctly identified cards at time t.
+Then they normalize this amount to account for days when there is less than k fraudulent cards.

+Two methods for dealing with cost imbalance:
+1) resampling
+2) cost-based methods

+Resampling includes SMOTETomek (down sample majority class while resampling minority by generating synthetic data from knn)